rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>applicationEvent : <span class='text-info'>STRING</span><p> </p><p><strong>Possible Values</strong> :</p> <dl  ><dt>Constant: EB.Application.APP_EVENT_ACTIVATED <br/> String:Activated</dt><dd>The application has been activated.</dd><dt>Constant: EB.Application.APP_EVENT_DEACTIVATED <br/> String:Deactivated</dt><dd>The application has been deactivated.</dd><dt>Constant: EB.Application.APP_EVENT_UIDESTROYED <br/> String:UIDestroyed</dt><dd>This event is triggered when the application is closing and the UI has been cleared.</dd><dt>Constant: EB.Application.APP_EVENT_SCREEN_OFF <br/> String:ScreenOff</dt><dd>Device screen was turned off when power button was pressed or due to idle timeout.
 On Android the application is not deactivated.Not supported on Windows CE.
 Platforms:
-WM, Android</dd><dt>Constant: EB.Application.APP_EVENT_SCREEN_ON <br/> String:ScreenOn</dt><dd>Device screen was turned on and unlocked.Not supported on Windows CE.
+Android, WM</dd><dt>Constant: EB.Application.APP_EVENT_SCREEN_ON <br/> String:ScreenOn</dt><dd>Device screen was turned on and unlocked.Not supported on Windows CE.
 Platforms:
-WM, Android</dd></dl></li><li>eventData : <span class='text-info'>HASH</span><p>This will only contain values for the `APP_EVENT_CONFIGCONFLICT` event.
+Android, WM</dd></dl></li><li>eventData : <span class='text-info'>HASH</span><p>This will only contain values for the `APP_EVENT_CONFIGCONFLICT` event.
 This event may be triggered after an application was upgraded.
 If your rhoconfig.txt file contains custom properties that are different then what is being provided in the application upgrade package.
 By default local values are kept in place but you may overwrite configuration with new values and any other steps required for your application upgrade. `eventData` will be a hash.
 It will look like {"conflicting key" : ["new value","old value"].. } </p></li></ul></ul>

 ####Returns
 Synchronous Return: